wzhhnet/canproto/README.md

 # canproto
-A tool use generate can protocol
+A tool use to generate can protocol

 1. Use CanGenerator_v1.0.xlsm to design your Can protocol layout, eg: sample
 2. Generate source code of your Can protocol, eg: sample.c/sample.h